rjbaraldi/rjbaraldi.github.io/_pages/misc.md

 <!-- :   I'll let Bill O'Reilly [explain](https://www.youtube.com/watch?v=O_HyZ5aW76c "We'll Do It Live") this one. -->

 ## Music
 I spend a lot of time listening to music, playing guitar, and going to concerts, so I figured I should include some stuff about that here.
-  * Currently, I DJ for the UW student radio station, [Rainy Dawg Radio](https://rainydawg.org/).
-I have a 9am Tuesday show about metal, where I basically play absurdly technical screaming for [Weston Barger](http://students.washington.edu/wdbarger/).
-You can check out past playlists [here](https://spinitron.com/radio/playlist.php?station=rainydawg&sv=l&showid=1551).
+  * I used to DJ for the UW student radio station, [Rainy Dawg Radio](https://rainydawg.org/).
   * I play a lot of guitar when I can, and I'm nowhere near as good as I should be considering how long I've played.
 Regardless, here's some of the gear I use (for those interested).
 These items are currently scattered all over the country.
       * Taylor SB2-S double cutaway solid body
       * Gretsch Nashville G6121 solid body
       * Line 6 Pre-amp